The Kinematics of Completely-Faceted Surfaces: Data structures and simple motion: a 3D cellular network

 \subsubsection{Edges}

 An \emph{edge} is a line segment formed by the intersection of exactly two facets, and bounded by exactly two junctions.
 The intrinsic geometrical quantity of an edge is its orientation, which is fixed since facets have fixed normals.
-Edges are stored in the \verb!Edge! class, which records the tangent, as well as pointers to the two neighboring facets and two bounding junctions.

-At creation, edges are ``directed'': one junction is arbitrarily deemed the origin, and the other the terminus, establishing a \keyref{tangent}.
+Edges are stored in the \noun{Edge} class, which records the tangent, as well as pointers to the two neighboring facets and two bounding junctions.
+At creation, edges are {}``directed'': one junction is arbitrarily deemed the origin, and the other the terminus, establishing a \emph{tangent}.
 This has two important consequences.
-First, if we imagine walking along the edge in the tangent direction, then one neighboring facet may be labeled ``left'', and the other ``right.''
+First, if we imagine walking along the edge in the tangent direction, then one neighboring facet may be labeled {}``left'', and the other {}``right.''
 This information allows us to distinguish between convex and concave edges, and also to determine the clockwise direction around a given facet, which is necessary for effective navigation of the network, as well as the proper calculation of boundary integrals on facets.
-Second, the tangent allows us to detect when an edge ``flips'' (see \cite{roosen-taylor-1994:faceted-interface}); this will be discussed in more detail in Section~\ref{sec: topology-class-1}.
+Second, the tangent allows us to detect topology changes \emph{a posteriori}, when an edge {}``flips'' (see \cite{roosen-taylor-1994:faceted-interface}); this will be discussed in more detail in Section~\ref{sec: topology-class-1}.